Delivering and embedding

 Landscape Enterprise Networks

-The Landscape Enterprise Network (LENs) approach is an innovative and new approach that aims to link landscape management to the long-term needs of businesses and society by enabling businesses to work together and positively influence the quality and performance of the landscapes in which they operate.
+The Landscape Enterprise Network (LENs) approach is an innovative approach that aims to link landscape management to the long-term needs of businesses and society by enabling businesses to work together and positively influence the quality and performance of the landscapes in which they operate.
 The LENs approach looks at the landscape from the perspective of business need – what are the risks and opportunities that landscapes present to businesses and therefore why should they engage.
 Business interests can range from water quality, resilient crop production, to the health and quality of life for their customers and employees.

 Natural Capital Investment planning – A review of approaches

-One way to sustainable finance and rebuild our natural world for people, a more resilient economy, and increased biodiversity, is to take a natural capital investment approach and develop strategies and plans which bring together the conservation, public and private sectors.
+One way to sustainable finance and rebuilding of our natural world for people, a more resilient economy, and increased biodiversity, is to take a natural capital investment approach and develop strategies and plans which bring together the conservation, public and private sectors.
 There are clear signs that businesses and investors are keen to understand their dependency on the natural environment and how a better understanding of these connections can lead to significant benefits for society and nature, alongside the creation of business value.

 Research has shown that there is no single way to develop a natural capital investment plan however the steps below are a guide of the different stages that most natural capital investment plans have followed.